Segeeverile History, Family Crest & Coats of Arms

-England by the ancestors of the Segeeverile family when they migrated to the region after the Norman Conquest in 1066.
-The Segeeverile family lived in Derbyshire.
-Their name, however, is a reference to Sacheverell, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Segeeverile is a name that was brought to England by the ancestors of the Segeeverile family when they migrated to the region after the Norman Conquest in 1066.
+The Segeeverile family lived in Saultchreveuil on the Cotentin peninsula, Normandy.
+Also, known as Sacheverell, there is no clear record of the family's migration to England.

 Early Origins of the Segeeverile family